Ange Kouame: College career

 Kouame was able to connect with the Ateneo Blue Eagles through his Cameroonian friend Aaron Njike who got recruited for a team in the United States.
 Njike linked Kouame to Ateneo varsity basketball team manager Epok Quimpo for an opportunity to try out for the college varsity team of Ateneo.
 He was assessed by coaches Yuri Escueta and Tab Baldwin, who was a team consultant for Ateneo at the time.
 Ateneo decided to have Kouame join the team despite lacking in fundamentals and training.
 Koaume only learned how to play traditional 5-a-side basketball in the Philippines and had to learn basketball terminologies in English.

 Despite being a foreign player, Kouame did not have to fulfill a residency requirement, due to him graduating from MIIS in Quezon City and debuted for the Ateneo Blue Eagles in UAAP Season 81 in 2018.
 Prior to his UAAP debut, Kouame was part of Glory Be, Ateneo's B team for a year and also featured for the main collegiate team at the SMART City Hoops Basketball Championship, the SMART Breakdown Basketball Invitationals U25 Division, and the FilOil Preseason Cup in 2018.
+He also took part in Ateneo's campaign in the 2018 William Jones Cup in Taiwan, which saw his team finishing as fourth placers.

 He helped Ateneo clinch two consecutive titles; in UAAP Season 81 and 82.
 Following Kouame's granting of Filipino citizenship in May 2021 through a naturalization legislation passed by the Congress, the UAAP board made an agreement that Filipinos who received citizenship through an act of Congress shall still be considered as foreign student athletes (FSAs) in the collegiate league.
-By May 2021, Koaume has received offers to play for teams in other parts of Asia and in Europe.

 Kouame stayed two more seasons with Ateneo.
 In that time he was the Season MVP for Season 84, and despite suffering multiple injuries, was the Finals MVP for Season 85.

+He also played for Ateneo in the PBA D-League.

+Professional career

+By May 2021, Koaume who was still in Ateneo at the time has been receiving offers to play for teams in other parts of Asia and in Europe.
+However he remained with Ateneo for two more UAAP seasons.

+Kouame joined the Rain or Shine Elasto Painters of the Philippine Basketball Association (PBA) in 2023.
+Despite being a naturalized Filipino citizen already by this time, he is still only eligible to play as an import as per league eligibility rules.
+Instead, he played for the team at the 2023 William Jones Cup where the team was invited as the Philippines' representative.
+This marked Kouame's return to the Taiwan tournament since 2018.

+In September 2023, UB Chartres Métropole, which plays in the Nationale Masculine 1, the third tier of French basketball, announced that they had signed Kouame.

+Kouame suits up for PBA team Meralco Bolts in the East Asia Super League for the 2024–25 season.
+An import under PBA regulations, he is considered as a Filipino under EASL rules filling the naturalized player berth.